BrandonBernstein/Project-2-Parallel-Computing/README.md

 **3. MPI_Allgather**

-MPI_Allgather is a collective operation where each process sends its data to all other processes, and all processes receive the entire set of data from everyone.
+MPI_Allgather is a collective operation where each process sends its data to all other processors.
+Similarly, all processors receive data from all other processors.
 That is, at each time step, each processor sends its data to the next other processor iteratively while simultaneously receiving data at each time step.

 **4. MPI_Alltoall**